juef17/dwrandomizer/README.md

 #### Random Princess Location ####

 Gwaelin might not be in her usual Swamp Cave today.
-Find her in [one of these](https://snestop.jerther.com/misc/dwr/random_princess_location/) locations.
-No door or spike tile is moved.
+Look for her in [one of these](https://snestop.jerther.com/misc/dwr/random_princess_location/) locations (or in her vanilla spot). **Beware:** if `Stair Shuffle` is on, the randomizer will ***not*** check if the princess is accessible without going through Charlock.
+If you do turn both flags on, it is strongly recommended to also have `Open Charlock` on.

 ## Known Issues ##